coloringchaos/capstone-f17/otherpages/deliverables.md

 The intention with this is to create ONE place that concisely summarizes what you have worked on this semester.
 It should be comprehensive, but should not be so long that you lose the attention of a viewer.
 You can link to older posts that you have on your blog, and also include links to references and precedents.
 And utilize as much media as possible (screen shots, process videos, sketches, etc..).
 This online documentation can include some version of your precedent and process writeups (that you turned in at the end of last semester).

 Think about FULLY documenting your project in such a way that you could share this detailed documentation with a potential employer or as a quality reference of your creative work.

+Post your final documentation to your blog with a Process Writeup, 500-750 words that explain what you created.
+You should describe what you did this semester, and, more importantly, what you have learned from the process.
+Communicate your why, and outline your steps for the future.
+This is essentially a more concise, written version of your presentation.
+Do not focus on your research or precedents here, this is where you only talk about your project.

 <br>
 <hr>